noahdanao/Data-Structures-Projects/README.md

 # Data-Structures-Projects
-Various construction of data structures made from my data structures class taken at UIC.
+Various construction of data structures made from my data structures class.
 Examples include a Linked List, BST map, Hash map, and OSM.
 All constructed for a grade out of 100 and averaged above a 90% for all.

 # CS 251: Data Structures & Algorithms

-A collection of core data structures, algorithms, and applications implemented in C++ as part of CS 251 at the University of Illinois Chicago.
+A collection of core data structures, algorithms, and applications implemented in C++.
 This repository highlights custom memory management, efficient data organization, tree traversal, hashing techniques, and graph-based pathfinding algorithms.

 ---